The Lord of the Rings in Translation

 The principle of serendipity is simple: You must be looking for something to find something.

 One of the two most popular pages on my website from the very beginning has been Icelandic.
-Then when I later posted the Sinhala page, it supplanted the Icelandic page in first place, but these are always one and two in terms of clicks through to the site.
+Then when I later posted the Sinhala page, it supplanted the Icelandic page in first place.
+These two are always in the top five in terms of clicks through to the site.
 In early October 2023, I was running through some of my links to bookstores not looking for anything in particular, just monitoring anything that caught my eye.
 All of a sudden, there was Sinhala B, a new edition of FR and a new translation of TT.
 I didn't even leave the site before I had sent my money and placed an order.
-It arrived ten days later.

 On the very same day, less than an hour after completing my transaction in Sri Lanka, I was updating my watchlist on ebay when the AI suggestions at the bottom of the page presented me with Icelandic B, an edition that I had never seen before (even though it was twenty years old).
-I ordered it even faster than I had ordered the volumes from Sri Lanka (mainly because ebay is in English).
+I ordered it even faster than I had ordered the volumes from Sri Lanka (mainly because ebay is in English and I have to use Google Translate for Sinhala).
 On one day I doubled my holdings in the two most-searched-for translations.
 They arrived on Friday and Monday surrounding a single weekend a little over a week later (Sri Lanka beat Iceland).

 Notes on the Details

 While I own many of Tolkien's works, both on Middle Earth and Middle English, they're overwhelmingly in English.
 I've included The Hobbit and The Silmarillion here just because I have translations in a few languages, but I'm not systematically collecting translations of either.
 If you see an [H] or an [S] following a language name, that indicates a translation of The Hobbit or The Silmarillion and not LOTR.
 If you're interested in collecting The Hobbit, there is no better English language site than The Hobbithunter in the Netherlands.
 Another excellent Hobbit site in Spanish is De Imladris a Oxford.
-Another exceptional site for LOTR, The Hobbit, and The Silmarillion in Italian is Tolkieniano Collection.
+An exceptional site for LOTR, The Hobbit, and The Silmarillion in Italian is Tolkieniano Collection.
+(Please don't hesitate to point me to similar sites that you know of.)

 Throughout the site I have referred to FR (The Fellowship of the Ring), TT (The Two Towers), and RK (The Return of the King).
 Tolkien, of course, did not think of his work as a trilogy, but as a single work divided into 6 numbered Books.
 When needed, I have referred to these six Books as "Books" (with a capital B).
 Some Japanese and Korean editions follow this pattern and publish each of Tolkien's Books as separate volumes rather than following the earliest English publication which put two Books into each of three volumes (for purely business reasons).
 This three-volume pattern is the most common publishing standard, followed by the one-volume pattern.
 Some early Eastern European editions, such as the first Bulgarian and Russian editions, divided the six Books into two volumes.
 This pattern is not followed in any 21st century editions, however.
 Some editions, such as Georgian B, have FR broken into two volumes.
 The Appendices are not always present, but when they are they are most commonly bound with RK.
 In some editions, such as Dutch E, German A, German F, and Japanese B, they are bound as a separate volume, but this is not common.
 A particularly interesting pattern is found in Russian L, where the Appendices are published as the Prologue to FR in the first of two volumes.
+In some of the latest volumes of the first Swedish translation, such as Swedish C, the Appendices are bound with three of Tolkien's minor works.
 At the bottom of the Table of Contents is a chart to illustrate the different publishing formats found in my collection.

 When needed, I refer to the number of "volumes" as being the number of physical, individually-bound units in a particular edition.
 I use the term "edition" to refer to a single volume or set of volumes (from two through nine) that comprise a single published product.